Part 1: Retreat Into Myslef - The Beginning

 So I chose a location that had been recommended to me, saving myself the pressure of long research for something I was just beginning to understand.
 With an open mind, no expectations beyond a rough daily schedule and the promise of two full weeks to myself, I booked the retreat — and flew to Sri Lanka.

 I didn’t just need rest - I needed a quiet revolution.
 And this was the first step I’m grateful you took the time to read this piece of my story.
-If this touched something in you, Part 2 is ready to read
+If this touched something in you give a heart and share your thought.
+Part 2 is ready to read